Hello!

 My most recent trip was to Japan in April of 2023.

-All of the countries I’ve visited (in order of first visit) include: Jamaica, France, United Kingdom, Uganda, The Netherlands, Denmark, Sweden, Spain, Canada, Japan.
+All of the countries I’ve visited (in order of first visit) include: Jamaica, France, United Kingdom, Uganda, The Netherlands, Germany, Denmark, Sweden, Spain, Canada, Japan.

 I have an eclectic music taste (from minimal European compositions to Japanese Pop).